Tel: 01343 812545 / 07917 533516

 Having danced herself since she was 3 years old she has taken classes and exams in various genres including ballet, jazz, tap, freestyle, hip-hop and contemporary.
 Hollie attended Dance Studio Scotland in Glasgow and then returned to Elgin to pursue her teaching dream.
 Since then she has taught overseas, as well as currently being involved in the active schools programme within Moray, teaching at Performers UK Inverness and of course Moray Dance!
 Hollie's aim is to empower students by making them feel more confident in their own abilities - and have a lot of fun along the way!

 Rhowan has danced with TFX in Inverness and Moray Dance before studying at MGA Academy of Performing Arts.
-Rhowan is enrolled on the RAD CBTS teaching programme.
+Rhowan is RAD CBTS qualified.

 Mr Roy MacQueen - LISTD/DDI Disco/Freestle, NC Dance Performance